Housesitting in Edinburgh with TrustedHousesitters

 This page may contain affiliate links, for which I could earn a small commission.
 You can review my full disclosure here.

-We’ve been housesitting with TrustedHousesitters since 2016.
-We continue to love our experiences, so I wanted to share more in-depth here.
+I’ve been housesitting with TrustedHousesitters since 2016.
+I continue to love these experiences, so I wanted to share more in-depth here.

 Read this first: Find out how housesitting works with this overview and introduction.